nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Step 3 (Running CSV file) :**

-1. Once done, run `batchadd FILENAME` in the command panel.
+1. Once done, run `batchadd FILENAME` in the CLI.

 If the command is successful, the employees in the file should be added to the database all at once, and it should look something like the below image.